 My name is Ana Maria and I’m a lawyer.
-I’m currently studying the Masters in International Securities, Investment and Banking at the ICMA Centre, which is a part of Henley Business School.
+I’m currently studying the Master’s in Finance (formerly known as the MSc in International Securities, Investment and Banking) at the ICMA Centre, which is a part of Henley Business School.
 It may seem crazy enough to some people, but I decided to do a Masters in Finance!
 As a lawyer, I have always worked in multidisciplinary teams and that was one of the things that made me consider this programme as I truly believe in the importance of law in business.

 I got married just three months before I came to Reading and I arrived with my husband who is doing the MBA at Henley Business School.
 As a young couple, we were slightly concerned about coming to the UK.
 However, Reading has surprised us in a very positive way.
 There are many activities to do, not just in the University but also in town.
 We have enjoyed our time studying here, eating different types of food, sharing with people from different cultures and attending cultural activities.